DerwenAI/ERKG/article/draft.md

 ![sample DOL data](img/datasets.dol_head.png)

 Again we have unique record IDs, business names and addresses, then also some [NAICS](https://www.census.gov/naics/) business classification info -- which the POI dataset also includes.
-The `case_violtn_cnt` column provides a count of compilance violation cases, and that might be interesting to use in graph queries later.
+The `case_violtn_cnt` column provides a count of compliance violation cases, and that might be interesting to use in graph queries later.

 Analyzing data values in this sample: